on

 The influence of unconscious bias on inclusivity in associations

-Member acquisition
+Member Acquisition

 Fewer ‘challengers’